Alan Dzagoev: CSKA Moscow

 On 24 September 2011, Dzagoev scored the winning goal of a 3–1 Premier League victory over Volga Nizhny Novgorod.
 Three days later, Dzagoev scored a 45th-minute goal against Internazionale and a later strike from Vágner Love put the hosts level, until a late goal from Mauro Zárate gave the Italians a 3–2 victory.
 Dzagoev provided the cross from which CSKA debutant Pontus Wernbloom netted the equalizer in their 1–1 draw against Real Madrid in their first leg Round of 16 clash on 21 February 2012.
 In the 2012–13 season CSKA won the Russian Premier League title and Dzagoev was considered by some to be the best left midfielder.
 In 2013/2014 season CSKA became the champion of Russian Premier League again and Dzagoev played 23 matches and scored 3 goals in all competitions.

 The 2015–16 season became one of the best in his career.
 On 21 May 2016 in the last match of Premier League with Rubin Dzagoev scored the winning goal and CSKA won another Russian Premier League title.
 In this season he played 43 matches, scores 8 goals and 11 assists in all club competitions.

 Dzagoev scored twice in the 2016–17 UEFA Champions League group stage, against Bayer Leverkusen and Tottenham Hotspur though the Moscow club exited Europe at this stage.

 Having been sidelined with injury for much of 2017–18, Dzagoev returned to the CSKA side as a substitute in a Champions League match with FC Basel, scoring the goal at St. Jakob-Park.

 On 21 June 2019, Dzagoev signed a new two-year contract with CSKA Moscow, keeping him at the club until the summer of 2021.

 On 1 July 2021, Dzagoev's contract with CSKA expired.
 At the end of the same month, the possibility of extending the contract until the end of the 2022–23 season was announced.

 In the 2021–22 season, Dzagoev appeared in 20 matches and recorded 3 assists, and CSKA itself was not going to win medals again.

 In May 2022, information appeared that, despite the current contract, Dzagoev would leave the club at the end of the season.
 Dzagoev soon denied these reports.

 On 20 May 2022, CSKA's official website confirmed the midfielder's departure at the end of the season.

 Rubin Kazan

-On 2 September 2022, Dzagoev signed a contract until the end of the season with Rubin Kazan, reuniting with his former manager at CSKA, Leonid Slutsky.
+On 2 September 2022, Dzagoev signed a contract until the end of the season with recently-relegated to Russian First League club Rubin Kazan, reuniting with his former manager at CSKA, Leonid Slutsky.

+Lamia

+On 28 September 2023, after his contract with Rubin Kazan had expired, Dzagoev signed a one-year deal with Super League Greece club Lamia.
+On 21 November 2023, Dzagoev announced his retirement due to persistent injuries.